Devil's Whisper

-Devil's Whisper is an American-Indonesian 2017 supernatural horror film directed by Adam Ripp and is about a demonic possession but at its core it's a psychological thriller about repressed memories, childhood trauma and the cycle of abuse.
+Devil's Whisper is an American-Indonesian 2017 supernatural horror film directed by Adam Ripp.
+Also a psychological thriller, it features demonic possession, repressed memories, childhood trauma and the cycle of abuse.

+Plot

 15 year-old Alejandro Duran, who comes from a religious Latino family, aspires to one day be a Catholic priest.
 But when Alex discovers a mysterious box he unwittingly unleashes a demonic spirit bent on possessing him.
 Alex must find a way to defeat this ancient demon, which has been tormenting children since the dawn of man, before it destroys him and everyone he loves.